tobyfey/docassemble-lel/README.md

 I should remove the initializeAttribute for children

-The evexplanation method takes the information for each piece of evidence and makes an explanation for it and adds the Evidence object to AffidavitSet or ExhibitSet.
+The evexplanation method takes the information for each piece of evidence and makes an explanation for it and adds the Evidence object to AffidavitSet or ExhibitSet, for example "See Exhibit 2 - Receipt 10/17/2018" x.exhibit = x.evexplanation()

 ```python
 class EvidenceList(DAList):